-The Fifth Season begins today!!
+The Fifth Season is now!!
 After the 12 days of Christmas, what’s next? winter sets in with its frigid fury.
 Trying to hibernate like a Polar Bear will only last so long.
 Then you remember that back on November 11th, at the 11th hour, that the Council of Eleven announced their plans for the Karneval Season!
 While suspended for Advent, which was a great distraction, has ended with the Three Kings visit on January 6th, the Twelth Day of Christmas.
 Now what?
-It won’t be long and Lent will begin in preparation for Easter.
+It won’t be long and Lent will begin Wednesday, February 23, 2023.
 Germans and German-Americans begin to plan one big week of Karneval while they can.
 The next four weeks build in anticipation!
-If you are a Missouri German and want to enjoy Karneval in 2018 visit http://stl4stuttgart.com/

 Karneval, Fasching and Fastnacht

 There are different words in German for the Carnival or “Mardi Gras” Season: Karneval, Fasching and Fastnacht.
 Although all three refer to the same pre-Lenten holiday season, they each reflect the regional customs and traditions in Germany.
 Missouri’s Germans have immigrated from all over Germany for the past 175 years.
 The Fifth Season in St. Louis is most commonly referred to as Karneval and began back on the 11th of November !